They Are Gutting a Body of Water: Reception and musical style

 TAGABOW's music has been highly praised by critics.
 Philadelphia radio station WXPN wrote that "[d]espite being a sonic blur, Destiny XL has this eerie ability to elicit hyper-specific feelings that blindside you" and described the band as "a homage to the unknown, to the visceral, and to the things that haunt us."
-Stereogum described An Insult to the Sport as "one of the year’s best EPs", called lucky styles "beautiful and fascinating", and included TAGABOW as part of a larger "new wave of American shoegaze".
+Stereogum described An Insult to the Sport as "one of the year's best EPs", called lucky styles "beautiful and fascinating", and included TAGABOW as part of a larger "new wave of American shoegaze".
 NPR described lucky styles as "a twisted tour of the band's every impulse".
 Chicago Reader praised the "loose, uninhibited creativity" of lucky styles and said the band "toy[s] with shoegaze like Van Leeuwen screws around with ice cream".

 Genres besides shoegaze that have influenced the band include drum and bass, breakcore, jungle, and reggaeton.
-TAGABOW has been compared to the Irish band My Bloody Valentine and to Philadelphia contemporaries Alex G and the Spirit of the Beehive.
-Dulgarian has additionally cited the Philadelphia band Blue Smiley as a major influence on the band's sound and William Gibson's book Neuromancer as an influence on Destiny XL specifically.
+TAGABOW has been compared to the Irish/British band My Bloody Valentine and to Philadelphia contemporaries Alex G, the Spirit of the Beehive, and Blue Smiley.
+Dulgarian has additionally cited the Philadelphia bands Sun Organ, Cooking, Spellbinder, and Nyxy Nyx and the Baltimore band Teen Suicide as influences on TAGABOW's sound and William Gibson's book Neuromancer as an influence on Destiny XL specifically.

-Original breakcore and ambient interludes produced by Dulgarian feature prominently on both Destiny XL and lucky styles, and are played on a sampler while the band tunes during live sets.
+Original jungle, breakcore, and ambient interludes produced by Dulgarian feature prominently on both Destiny XL and lucky styles, and are played on a sampler while the band tunes during live sets.
+Dulgarian began producing jungle and electronic music after an injury to his left arm prevented him from playing guitar while undergoing physical therapy.
 TAGABOW is known to perform on the floor instead of the stage while facing away from the audience.
 At one point, they played a show at a Sonic Drive-In in New Jersey.